Falupi22/trekanic/README.md

 ## Introduction

 Trekanic is a premium online scheduling platform designed for exclusive clients who seek convenience and efficiency in managing their appointments.
-Our mobile-friendly interface ensures that clients can book, modify, and cancel appointments directly from their phones, anytime and anywhere.
+Our mobile-friendly interface ensures that customers can book, modify, and cancel appointments directly from the internet, anytime and anywhere.

 ## Features

-- **Easy Scheduling:** Clients can book appointments with just a few taps on their phones.
+- **Easy Scheduling:** Clients can book appointments with just a few taps.
 - **Appointment Management:** Modify or cancel appointments easily.
 - **Notifications:** Receive reminders and notifications about changes in your appointments.
-- **Exclusive Access:** Only available to verified, exclusive clients.
+- **Exclusive Access:** Only available to verified, exclusive customers.
 - **User-Friendly Interface:** Intuitive and easy-to-navigate platform.

 ## Getting Started